Contrast-Security-OSS/docs/content/installation/java/policy/IntroAdvancedRules.md

 ### Use `contrast.policy`

 The primary way to alter the internal policy is using the `contrast.policy` system property.
-This method allows the end-user to apply custom rules in addition to the default Contrast rules without the task of maintaining and modifying a copy of these default rules.
+This method allows the end-user to apply custom rules in addition to the default Contrast rules without the task of maintaining and modifying a copy of the default rules.
 It also lets you specify a list of files containing new pieces of polices to add to or overwrite the internal policy.

 Example syntax: